 - Works great as both a letter opener and a display piece

 - Gem on the pommel is easy to knock out

 - Sheath is of poor quality and does not have a tight fit

 The Cold Steel Scottish Dirk was a pleasant surprise.
-Although the handle is unfortunately plastic, the rest of the knife is well above what I expected.
+The handle is hand-carved Rosewood and the knife is well above what I expected.